 Using this initial research, Hackman & Oldham introduced the Job Characteristics Model.
 This was based on the idea that the key to maintaining motivation is in the job itself.
 They found that mundane tasks reduced motivation and productivity, and varied tasks improved them.

-What’s more, the theory they produced was universal and could be applied to any role.
-They identified the following job characteristics that must be in place to achieve employee satisfaction:
+What’s more, the theory they produced was universal and could be applied to any job role.
+They identified the following characteristics that must be in place to achieve employee satisfaction:

 - Skills variety: Do tasks vary, and are they challenging?
 Or are they monotonous and too easy?